 The deployment of the Learning Support Department staff will be prioritised to meet the needs of those students with an Education and Health Care Plan (ECHP).
 Where possible, this support will prioritise English, Maths and Science lessons in the first instance.
 However, in addition to this, the department will also work with students outside of the classroom.
-This support in given in the following ways.
+This support can be provided in some of the following ways: